What is “positive ageing”?

 If you have a family member or friend that doesn’t speak English well, please encourage them to participate in our survey.
 We want to hear from everyone in our community, especially people from linguistically and culturally diverse backgrounds.

-As a start, see if you can help your family member or friend fill out the survey.
-Or we can speak to your family member or friend on the phone with an interpreter who speaks their language.
+We can speak to your family member or friend on the phone with an interpreter who speaks their language.
 We use the Translating and Interpreting Service (TIS National).

-Phone Council on 9262 6333 and follow the prompts to speak to an interpreter in your family member or friend’s language.
+Phone Council on 03 9262 6333 and follow the prompts to speak to an interpreter in your family member or friend’s language.